Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/readme.md

 **Casual users are therefore likely mostly tourists, while annual users are likely mostly locals.**

 # Act

+This research has focussed on the following research question:
+**How do annual members and casual riders use Cyclistic bikes differently?**

+The reason for this is so that the marketing team of Cyclistic can set up a marketing campaign to convert casual users into annual members.

 **My top three recommendations based on my analysis.**
 * You won’t be able to sell annual memberships to tourists.
 So don't target the popular stations for casual users.